J.D. Davis Player Props: Giants vs. Pirates

-On Monday, J.D.
-Davis (.229 batting average in his past 10 games, with four doubles, two home runs, four walks and seven RBI) and the San Francisco Giants play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 5:05 PM ET.
+After batting .237 with four doubles, two home runs, six walks and eight RBI in his past 10 games, J.D.
+Davis and the San Francisco Giants take on the Pittsburgh Pirates (who will hand the ball to Johan Oviedo) at 9:45 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-4) against the Brewers.
+In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Pirates